 Expression of differentiation factors, including those that regulate translation, results in progressive differentiation of GSCs to an oocyte (Blatt et al. 2020; Slaidina and Lehmann 2014).
-Bam is expression promotes differentiation and the transition from CB to 8-cell cyst stage (Chen and McKearin 2003a; McKearin and Ohlstein 1995; Ohlstein and McKearin 1997).
-In the 8-cell cyst, Rbfox1 promotes exit from the mitotic cell cycles into meiosis (Carreira-Rosario et al. 2016).
-Both the differentiation factors Bam and Rbfox affect translation of mRNAs to promote differentiation (Li et al. 2009; Tastan et al. 2010; Carreira-Rosario et al. 2016).
+In the CB, Bam expression promotes differentiation and the transition from CB to 8-cell cyst stage (Chen and McKearin 2003a; McKearin and Ohlstein 1995; Ohlstein and McKearin 1997).
+In the 8-cell cyst, Rbfox1 promotes exit from the mitotic cell cycle into meiosis (Carreira-Rosario et al. 2016).
+Both the differentiation factors Bam and Rbfox1 affect translation of mRNAs to promote differentiation (Li et al. 2009; Tastan et al. 2010; Carreira-Rosario et al. 2016).
 In addition, in 8-cell cysts, recombination is initiated across many cyst cells and then eventually is restricted to the specified oocyte (Hinnant, Merkle, and Ables 2020; J. Huynh and St Johnston 2000).
-Neither the mRNAs that are translationally regulated during this progressive differentiation nor how the recombination is temporally regulated is fully understood (Slaidina and Lehmann 2014; Carreira-Rosario et al. 2016; Flora et al. 2018; Cahoon and Hawley 2016; Tanneti et al. 2011; Wei et al. 2014; Rubin, Macaisne, and Huynh 2020).
+Neither the mRNAs that are translationally regulated during this progressive differentiation nor how recombination is temporally regulated is fully understood (Slaidina and Lehmann 2014; Carreira-Rosario et al. 2016; Flora et al. 2018; Cahoon and Hawley 2016; Tanneti et al. 2011; Wei et al. 2014; Rubin, Macaisne, and Huynh 2020).

 Within the germarium, the germline is surrounded by and relies on distinct populations of somatic cells for signaling, structure, and organization (Schüpbach 1987; Roth 2001; Xie and Spradling 1998; 2000).
 For example, the terminal filament, cap and anterior-escort cells act as a somatic niche for the GSCs (Decotto and Spradling 2005; Xie and Spradling 2000; Lin and Spradling 1993; Wang and Page-McCaw 2018).
 Once GSCs divide to give rise to CBs, posterior escort cells guide CB differentiation by encapsulating the CB and the early-cyst stages (Upadhyay et al. 2016; Shi et al. 2021; Kirilly, Wang, and Xie 2011).
 Follicle stem cells (FSCs), which are present towards the posterior of the germarium, divide and differentiate to give rise to follicle cells, (FCs) which surround the late-stage cysts that give rise to egg chambers (Nystul and Spradling 2010; Margolis and Spradling 1995; Rust et al. 2020).
 FSCs also give rise to stalk cells and polar cells which connect the individual egg chambers that comprise the ovariole (Margolis and Spradling 1995; Nystul and Spradling 2010; Rust et al. 2020; Sahai-Hernandez, Castanieto, and Nystul 2012).